mvolkmann/blog/src/htmx.md

-The new HTML attributes enable responding to specific interactions (ex. click) with any HTML element by sending HTTP request using any verb (GET, POST, PUT, PATCH, or DELETE).
+The new HTML attributes enable responding to specific interactions (ex. click) with any HTML element by sending HTTP requests using any verb (GET, POST, PUT, PATCH, or DELETE).
-The response from these HTTP must contain HTML.
+The response from these must contain HTML.
-Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element or is inserted relative to an existing DOM element.
+Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element (transclusion) or is inserted relative to one.
-(Replacing an HTML element with a new element is called transclusion.)

 This approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.